Gulag: Geography

 The majority of Gulag camps were positioned in extremely remote areas of northeastern Siberia (the best known clusters are Sevvostlag (The North-East Camps) along Kolyma river and Norillag near Norilsk) and in the southeastern parts of the Soviet Union, mainly in the steppes of Kazakhstan (Luglag, Steplag, Peschanlag).
-A very precise map was made by the Memorial Foundation.
-These were vast and sparsely inhabited regions with no roads (in fact, the construction of the roads themselves was assigned to the inmates of specialised railway camps) or sources of food, but rich in minerals and other natural resources (such as timber).
-However, camps were generally spread throughout the entire Soviet Union, including the European parts of Russia, Belarus, and Ukraine.
+A detailed map was made by the Memorial Foundation.

+These were vast and sparsely inhabited regions with no roads or sources of food, but rich in minerals and other natural resources, such as timber.
+The construction of the roads was assigned to the inmates of specialised railway camps.
+Camps were generally spread throughout the entire Soviet Union, including the European parts of Russia, Belarus, and Ukraine.

 There were several camps outside the Soviet Union, in Czechoslovakia, Hungary, Poland, and Mongolia, which were under the direct control of the Gulag.

-Not all camps were fortified; some in Siberia were marked only by posts.
-Escape was deterred by the harsh elements, as well as tracking dogs that were assigned to each camp.
-While during the 1920s and 1930s native tribes often aided escapees, many of the tribes were also victimised by escaped thieves.
-Tantalised by large rewards as well, they began aiding authorities in the capture of Gulag inmates.
-Camp guards were given stern incentives to keep their inmates in line at all costs; if a prisoner escaped under a guard's watch, the guard would often be stripped of his uniform and become a Gulag inmate himself.
-Further, if an escaping prisoner was shot, guards could be fined amounts that were often equivalent to one or two weeks wages.